You are going to build amazing things.

 If you are looking for the Assembly Guide to put your kit together, it's here

 What is Maslow?

 Maslow is an open source project with the goal of making CNC technology more accessible to everyone.
 In October & November of 2016, we ran a successful Kickstarter campaign for our Maslow CNC Machine Kit.
-We raised $314,547 from 1279 backers, and fulfillment of that campaign will be completed in by the end of June of 2017.
+We raised $314,547 from 1279 backers, and that campaign was fulfilled in July of 2017.
 We were able to send out around 750 kits to people all around the world.

 Since the conclusion of the Kickstarter campaign, interest in Maslow CNC has remained high.
 We opened for preorders in May of 2017 for kits that will ship in September 2017.
 Unfortunately, at this time, we aren't selling any more Maslow CNC Machine Kits in order to focus on getting the orders we have shipped, and supporting the community we have.
 That being said, Maslow is an open source project, and we encourage you to check out our forums and GitHub pages for more information about how you can get involved in the Maslow community.
 We hope to sell more kits in the future, possibly in the Fall of 2017, but as of now we have no firm plans.
 We do plan to sell some replacement parts through our website, with more being added over time.
 Feel free to check out our store to see what's available now.